sushmitha-d-nitw/Dr.-D.-SUSHMITHA-/README.md

                     <ul class="list-disc list-inside text-sm ml-4 space-y-3 mt-3">
                         <li>**Hostel Warden (May-Nov 2022):** Managed and supervised student living and discipline as a Hostel Warden at Excel Engineering College.</li>
                         <li>**Placement Co-ordinator (2022):** Successfully coordinated industrial placements and internships for the Petrochemical Technology department.</li>
-                        <li>**Active Member of IICHE and IEI:** Maintained continuous professional development and networking within the Indian Institute of Chemical Engineers and Institution of [...]
+                        <li>**Active Member of IICHE and IEI:** Maintained continuous professional development and networking within the Indian Institute of Chemical Engineers and Institution of Engineers (India).</li>
                     </ul>
                 </div>
             </section>